 How much does the average insect farmer sell their insects for?

 Crickets are the most popular.
-The production cost is around 80 baht per kilo in the winter season and they sell for 100 to 120 baht per kilo ($1.36 to $1.63 per pound).
-In the summer season, the production cost is closer to 50 baht per kilo and sell for around 70 to 80 baht.
+The production cost is around 80 baht per kilo in the winter season, and they sell for 100 to 120 baht per kilo ($1.36 to $1.63 per pound).
+In the summer season, the production cost is closer to 50 baht per kilo and they sell for around 70 to 80 baht.

 Why is the cost higher during colder seasons?

-Like humans, the crickets can’t eat as much or reproduce as much so everything slows down.
+Like humans, the crickets can’t eat as much or reproduce as much, so everything slows down.

-What is the most common way these crickets are being farmed.
+What is the most common way these crickets are being farmed?

 For cricket production, it’s more efficient to build the farm specifically for the crickets.
-There are two main methods to build the farms, concrete blocks or cement blocks.
+There are two main methods to build the farms: concrete blocks or cement blocks.
 They also have much equipment that is used.

 What is the average startup cost for a farmer to start farming crickets?